kajaldhanotia20/CMPE-283/CMPE-283/README.md

 I worked with Kajal for this assignment.
 On my machine, I retrieved the .c file edited by Kajal and added definitions for the different capability info regions.
 I also added four remaining rdmsr VM feature code.
 I also created a Ubuntu 20.04.3 VM on my laptop through VMWare Workstation.

 <h3>Steps we followed:</h3>
-1. Retrieve the starter .c file and makefile from canvas 2.Add capability structs based on info from SDM and make calls to rdmsr and report_capability in the .c file
+1. Retrieve the starter .c file and makefile from canvas.<br>
+2. Add capability structs based on info from SDM and make calls to rdmsr and report_capability in the .c file